 - This helps create a perfect sear while keeping things under control.

-- Long tongs are your best friend here—keep those hands safe and far from the flames while flipping the shrimp quickly.
+- Long tongs are your best friend here.
+Keep those hands safe and far from the flames as you flip the shrimp quickly.

 - ⚠️Shrimp cook fast on the grill, so keep an eye on them, and you'll be good to go!